Aurora-Borealis-NASA-Space-Apps-2022/Aurora-Borealis/README.md

 *MODEL IMPLEMENTATION*

-By using the parameters, we create an algorithm which predicts the intensity of electric flow. the algorithm uses a classifier which trains the datqaset and generate a current voltage spectra.
+By using the parameters, an algorithm is created which predicts the intensity of electric flow.
+The algorithm uses a classifier that trains the dataset and generate a current voltage spectra.

 *LANGUAGE*